IPod Touch: Third-party applications

 The only official way to obtain third-party applications for the iPod Touch is through Apple's App Store, which is a branch of iTunes Store.
 The App Store application, available in all versions of iOS from 2.0 onwards, allows users to browse and download applications from a single online repository (hosted by Apple) with the iTunes Store.

-Sideloading apps outside the App Store is done through the Xcode application, and is intended for developers and enterprises, though tools for sideloading outside of Xcode exist, and are mainly used for applications not allowed in the App Store.
+Sideloading apps outside the App Store is done through the Xcode application.
+It is intended for developers and enterprises, though tools for sideloading outside of Xcode exist, and are mainly used for applications not allowed in the App Store.

 Design and hardware

-The iPod Touch is generally similar to the iPhone models prior to the iPhone X (excluding the second and third generation iPhone SE).
-Compared to a same-generation iPhone, an iPod Touch is thinner, lighter and less expensive, while lacking some hardware and software features.
-Steve Jobs once referred to the iPod Touch as "training wheels for the iPhone".
+The iPod Touch is generally similar to the iPhone models prior to the iPhone 6.
+Compared to a same-generation iPhone, an iPod Touch is thinner, lighter, and less expensive, while lacking some hardware and software features.
+Steve Jobs once referred to the iPod Touch as "training wheels for the iPhone."

-All iPod Touch models lack biometric authentication, 3D Touch, NFC, GPS, an earpiece speaker and a noise-cancelling microphone.
-Depending on the generation, the iPod Touch may have a smaller or otherwise inferior display and camera(s).
-Newer models (5th, 6th, and 7th generation) lack the ambient light sensor that makes automatic brightness available.
-The first generation iPod Touch lacks a built-in speaker, and the first, second, and third generation iPod Touch lack a microphone, a camera, and a flash.
-Starting with the 4th generation iPod Touch, a camera and microphone were added, and starting with the 5th generation iPod Touch, an LED flash was added.
+All iPod Touch models lack biometric authentication, 3D Touch, NFC, GPS, an earpiece speaker, and a noise-cancelling microphone.
+Depending on the generation, the iPod Touch may have a smaller or inferior display and camera(s) compared to the iPhone.
+Newer models (fifth, sixth, and seventh generation) lack the ambient light sensor that makes automatic brightness available.
+The first-generation iPod Touch lacks a built-in speaker, and all iPod Touches prior to the fourth generation lack a microphone, a camera, and a flash.
+Starting with the 4th generation iPod Touch, a camera and microphone were added, and starting with the fifth-generation iPod Touch, an LED flash was added.

 The iPod Touch has no cellular modem, and therefore cannot directly make phone calls on the public switched telephone network.
 However, it can make VoIP calls such as FaceTime, and send iMessages to other iPhones, Macs, iPads, and iPod Touch models with an Apple ID.
-The 5th generation iPod Touch and later can forward and receive standard phone calls through a separate iPhone (a feature introduced in iOS 8), with the Wi-Fi Calling feature.
+The fifth-generation iPod Touch and later can forward and receive standard phone calls through a separate iPhone (a feature introduced in iOS 8), with the Wi-Fi Calling feature.
 The two devices must be linked to the same Apple ID, and the iPhone's carrier must support this feature.

 Connectivity

 The iPod Touch can communicate with a computer through Wi-Fi or USB using a cable and a dock connector.

 iPod models released before 2012 feature a 30-pin dock connector (known colloquially as the iPod dock connector), which carried analog signals.

-The fifth, sixth, and seventh generations of the iPod Touch feature a new digital dock connector, called Lightning, which was introduced alongside the iPhone 5, fourth generation iPad and first generation iPad Mini, and the seventh generation iPod Nano models.
+The fifth, sixth, and seventh generations of the iPod Touch feature a new digital dock connector, called Lightning, which was introduced alongside the iPhone 5, fourth-generation iPad and first-generation iPad Mini, and the seventh-generation iPod Nano models.
 This new connector is smaller than the previous one allowing for a slimmer form factor, and is reversible.
 Various accessories are available to connect the Apple Lightning connector to the older 30-pin dock connector or USB, although not all old accessories will work, because the Lightning connector cannot handle analog signals.